gmpassos/mercury_client/README.md

 # Mercury Client

-A Simple Dart HTTP client (Web and Native support).
+A Simple Dart HTTP client with Web and Native support.

 ## Usage